myneedus/Recipe-Protein-Calorie-Analysis/README.md

 ## Data Cleaning and Exploratory Data Analysis
 To prepare the dataset for analysis, the following cleaning steps were taken:

-1. **Merged recipes and ratings** using a left join on recipe ID, ensuring all recipes were kept even if they had no reviews.
+1. **Merged recipes and ratings** using a left join on recipe ID.
+This ensured that all of the recipes were kept, even if they were missing reviews.
-2. **Replaced 0 ratings with NaN** — a rating of 0 likely indicates the user did not actually submit a rating, so treating it as missing avoids skewing the average.
+2. **Replaced 0 ratings with NaN** — a rating of 0 likely indicates the user did not actually submit a rating, so instead of treating it as a 0 and risk skewing average ratings, I chose to treat it as missing.
-3. **Converted date columns** (`submitted` and `date`) from strings to datetime objects for proper handling.
+3. **Converted date columns** (`submitted` and `date`) from strings to datetime objects for general proper handling.
 4. **Computed `avg_rating`** by grouping by recipe ID and taking the mean of all non-missing ratings, then merging it back onto the recipes DataFrame.
-5. **Deduplicated to one row per recipe** using `drop_duplicates(subset='id')` — since the merged DataFrame had one row per interaction, popular recipes with many reviews were overrepresented.
+5. **Deduplicated to one row per recipe** using `drop_duplicates(subset='id')` since the merged DataFrame had one row per interaction, popular recipes with many reviews were overrepresented.
 Deduplication ensures each recipe contributes equally to the analysis.
 6. **Parsed the `nutrition` column** from a string into individual numeric columns for calories, protein, fat, sugar, sodium, saturated fat, and carbohydrates.
 7. **Filtered out recipes with 0 or unreasonably high calories** (above 10,000) as these are likely data entry errors that would produce misleading protein-to-calorie ratios.
 8. **Derived `protein_to_cal_ratio`** by converting protein PDV to grams, calculating protein calories (4 calories per gram), then dividing by total calories.
-Values were clipped at 1.0 since protein cannot physically contribute more than 100% of a recipe's calories.
+Values were clipped at 1.0 because protein cannot physically contribute more than 100% of a recipe's calories.
-9. **Created `is_meat`** as a boolean flag by checking whether the tags string contains any of the keywords: meat, chicken, beef, pork, or fish.
+9. **Created `is_meat`** as a boolean flag by checking whether the ingredients column contained any of the keywords: meat, chicken, beef, pork, or fish.
 10. **Created `category`** by matching each recipe's tags against a list of broad food category keywords, defaulting to "other" if none matched.

 The resulting cleaned DataFrame is shown below: